rahul-kothari/twitter_real_time_clustering/Final Proj Docs.md

 5. Realization ki words like "boris johnson" should be treated as one instead of 2 separate.
 Same for phrases.
 6. Words like "BBC NEWS" etc. should be ideally ignored.

-interestingly, after doing change 4 - elbow method didn't give any good data.
-SO left it with initial kmeans.

 ## STEPS:
 ### ==================0.
 Create virtual environment==============